From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Experiments

-The computational bottleneck of $\mathsf{BinarizedAttack}$ lies in computing the egonet edge features $E_{i}$ for all nodes, which involves calculating $\mathbf{A}^3$.
-We use two techniques to allow $\mathsf{BinarizedAttack}$ to scale to large graphs.
-First, we use the sparse matrix representation of the adjacent matrix $\mathbf{A}$ and implement all the the computations based on sparse matrix techniques.
-Empirically, we observe that, on the largest dataset \textbf{ca-GrQc}, using sparse matrix can introduce an around $\times 10$ speed increase.
-Second, we observe through our experiments that $\mathsf{BinarizedAttack}$ will almost only modify the edges directly connected to the targeted nodes.
-For example, the percentage of direct edges are 94.7\% for \textbf{Bitcoin-Alpha}.
-As a result, we can design a variant of $\mathsf{BinarizedAttack}$, termed $\mathsf{BinarizedAttack}$-$\mathsf{Direct}$, where the attacker is retreated to altering the \textit{direct} connections to the target nodes.
-This will decrease the number of parameters involved in optimization; however, the cost is that the performance of attack might be sacrificed.
-We implemented $\mathsf{BinarizedAttack}$-$\mathsf{Direct}$ on the largest dataset \textbf{ca-GrQc}.
-The results shows that $\mathsf{BinarizedAttack}$-$\mathsf{Direct}$ will increase the speed by around $2$ times with a reasonable performance sacrifice (Fig.~\ref{fig:ca_grqc}).
+Unfortunately, the bottleneck of $\mathsf{BinarizedAttack}$ is the computation efficiency of the Ego-network features $E_{i}$, which includes the computation of $\mathbf{A}^3$.
+To tackle this problem, we adopt two tricks to increase the efficiency of $\mathsf{BinarizedAttack}$.
+Firstly, we adopt the sparse matrices operation to replace the dense matrix calculation of the highly sparse matrix $\mathbf{A}$.
+It is observed that introducing the sparse matrix multiplication will provide around $\times 10$ speed increase on the large dataset ca-GrQc.
+Secondly, we also observe that $\mathsf{BinarizedAttack}$ will almost flip the node pairs within the one-hop Ego-network of the target nodes (the percentage of direct edges is $94.7\%$ for Bitcoin-Alpha).
+Hence, we can restrict $\mathsf{BinarizedAttack}$ to only attacking the direct node pairs to the target nodes and we term it as $\mathsf{BinarizedAttack}$-$\mathsf{Direct}$.
+This trick significantly decreases the number of parameters during training.
+However, it will sacrifice the attacking performance to some extent.
+We deploy $\mathsf{BinarizedAttack}$-$\mathsf{Direct}$ on ca-GrQc and find that it can speed up by $\times 2$ times compared with $\mathsf{BinarizedAttack}$ with a reasonable sacrifice.

-We further show in Fig.~\ref{fig-visual} how $\mathsf{BinarizedAttack}$ will actually modify the structure of a real-world graph (\textbf{Wikivote} as the example).
-We demonstrated three cases, where the attacker deletes edges only, adds edges only, and deletes and adds edges simultaneously.
-It shows that $\mathsf{BinarizedAttack}$ will indeed break the anomalous structural patterns (i.e., near-star and near-clique) in the graph.